 An exercise many business owners may find helpful is to determine an overall theme for the year.
 Specifically, a theme that addresses something you know needs to be accomplished in your business.
 A big project, if you will.

 For example, 2014 was my year of delegating, so I began hiring a team and getting organized.
 The following year was all about a rebrand.
-The year after that I focused on writing, and 2017 has been all about scaling and systems.
-The next year will be all about focusing on sales.
+The year after that I focused on writing.
+Other years were about scaling and systems, or focusing on sales, etc.

 All of these are important aspects of running a successful startup business, but it’s impossible to do them all at the same time.
 If anything, trying to do it all at once leads to mediocre results in all areas.
 That’s why taking it one step at a time works best.

 This question will also help you determine if you need to acquire anything before January in order to prepare.
 For example, when I decided 2015 would be the year of the rebrand, I was already contacting my web designer in November of 2014.

 Similarly, students who are joining my group coaching program now are making sure to complete the on-demand portion before January so they have a system ready to go by 2018.
 That way, when I walk them through the program personally in January, it will simply be a matter of tweaking and perfecting.

 What has worked well in the last 12 months?

 If you want to have a successful year, you’ll want to focus on the successes of the previous year.
 More specifically, you’ll want to focus on what worked in your business over the last 12 months.

 Is there a product that sold really well?
 Is there a specific social media channel where you are seeing the most traction?
 Are there any events that led to more money in your pocket?